HadySafa/Community-Knowledge-Sharing-Platform/ReadMe.md

 # Think Together

 Think Together is a Community Knowledge Sharing Platform.
 It’s a user-friendly web application where anyone can share solutions to problems, innovative ideas, personal achievements, helpful tips, and more.
-The platform encourages interaction by allowing users to engage through comments, upvotes, and downvotes, making it easy to learn and grow together.
+The platform encourages interaction by allowing users to engage through comments, upvotes, and downvotes.
 ## Core Features

 User Registration and Authentication